What Is Hypertension?

 Sodium, a major component of salt, can raise blood pressure by causing the body to retain fluid, which leads to a greater burden on the heart.
-It is recommended that we should eat less than 1,500 milligrams of sodium per day.
+The American Heart Association recommends eating less than 1,500 milligrams of sodium per day.
 You’ll need to check food labels and menus carefully.
-Processed foods contribute up to 75% of our sodium intake.
+Processed foods make up the majority of our sodium intake.
 Canned soups and lunch meats are prime suspects.

 Hypertension and Stress

-Stress can make your blood pressure spike, but there’s no evidence that it causes high blood pressure as an on-going condition.
+Stress can make one’s blood pressure spike, but there’s no evidence that it causes high blood pressure as an ongoing condition.
 However, stress may affect risk factors for heart disease, so it may have an indirect connection to hypertension.
 Stress may lead to other unhealthy habits, such as a poor diet, alcohol use, or smoking, which can contribute to high blood pressure and heart disease.

 Hypertension and Weight